codacy/codacy-eslint/docs/description/n_shebang.md

 This can be configured in the rule options or as a shared setting [`settings.convertPath`](../shared-settings.md#convertpath).
 Please see the shared settings documentation for more information.

+#### ignoreUnpublished

+Allow for files that are not published to npm to be ignored by this rule.

+#### additionalExecutables

+Mark files as executable that are not referenced by the package.json#bin property

 ## 🔎 Implementation